 HOW TO HELP

-Support is needed to protect the Andean bear and its habitat, and you can help make a difference!
+Support is needed to protect Giant Armadillos and their habitat, and you can help make a difference!

 DONATE NOW.
-Your contribution will be used to help purchase camera traps, GPS transmitters and field equipment needed to expand Giant Armadillo research and conservation activities into the Brazilian Cerrado.
+Your contribution will be used to help purchase camera traps, GPS transmitters and field equipment needed for research and conservation activities.

-Encourage your zoo to dedicate a Quarters for Conservation kiosk to raise funds for the Giant Armadillo Conservation Project.
+Encourage your zoo to dedicate a Quarters for Conservation kiosk to raise funds for the Giant Armadillo conservation through ZCOG.
 CLICK HERE to learn how facilities like the Greenville Zoo are already contributing to ZCOG conservation programs in this manner.
-Click the link for a photo of the Greenville Zoo's 2013-2014 Q4C program.

 Raise funds for Giant Armadillo conservation by shopping at Amazon.com